 Trolls in Willow are smelly, vicious apelike brutes who hate Nelwyns.

 In Hellboy II: The Golden Army, creatures of every shape and size are seen at the Troll Market.
 At least some of them aren't trolls, but the one creature explicitly identified as a troll was spindly-limbed and hairless, casting a glamour to make her look like an old human woman.
-She also eats cats and is terrified of canaries.
+She also eats cats (which our cat-loving half-demon protagonist takes some serious issue with) and is terrified of canaries.

 In Ernest Scared Stupid, Ernest faces off against a troll named Trantor who his ancestor Phineas Worrell sealed under a great oak tree long ago.
 Trantor was big and ugly and liked to go after children, who he turned into little wooden dolls which gave him his power and who could use the voice of anyone he turned into a doll.
 He could only be stopped by "the heart of a child and a mother's care," which turned out to be unconditional love and... milk.